Categories: Blog

 Lead with transformation, not logistics.
 The schedule matters, but the emotional payoff matters more.

-• A main character (the participant)
+• Create a narrative with a clear main character (the participant)

 Instead of generic testimonials, share specific stories.
 The person who arrived unable to sleep and left sleeping naturally for the first time in years.
 The one who came carrying grief and left having finally given himself permission to feel it.